Vsevolod-Dubin/Vsevolod-Dubin/README.md

 ## 💼 What I do
 - Build backend services using **Django + DRF**
+- Create **social APIs** with user posts, comments, subscriptions, and feeds
-- Create **Telegram bots** with business logic and external API integrations
+- Develop **Telegram bots** with business logic and external API integrations
-- Handle authentication, permissions, filtering, and pagination
+- Handle authentication (JWT), permissions, filtering, and pagination
 - Support and maintain backend logic for web applications

 ---